Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Applications: Ordinary GW invariants, Hurwitz numbers, and mirror symmetry

 \begin{eg} It follows from Example \ref{Boundary-Markings} that for $\alpha=[1+1+1]$ and $\beta=[1+1+1]$, $H_{0,3}(\alpha,\beta) = 16\cdot 3 \cdot 3$ and $\bar H_{g,d}(\alpha,\beta)=4$. \end{eg}

-\begin{rmk} We can easily generalize our main theorem to work for elliptic curves, and then we recover the correspondence theorem of \cite{BBBM} as a corollary of that.
-We have not yet thought through whether or not we can obtain sufficient generality to recover the very general Hurwitz correspondence result of \cite{BBM} since our focus has been on toric varieties as target spaces. \end{rmk}
+\begin{rmk} We can easily modify our main theorem to work for elliptic curves, and then we recover the correspondence theorem of \cite{BBBM} as a corollary of that.
+This is essentially \cite[Thm.
+3.2.1]{CJMR}.
+See also their Def.
+3.2.2 for a similar setup allowing for even more general target curves. \end{rmk}